 It was a pathological love-hate symbiosis.
 Donald Trump never succeeded in going through the separation-individuation phase of his early development.
 Dr. Mark Smaller, the past president of the American Psychoanalytic Association, said, “A 2½-year-old is going through a process of becoming more autonomous, a little bit more independent from the mother.
 If there is a disruption or a rupture in the connection, it would have had an impact on the sense of self, the sense of security, the sense of confidence.” (ibid.)

 Trump’s narcissistic-borderline personality disorder, marked by black-and-white thinking, by his endless need to be loved and admired, and by extreme instability and unpredictability, his well-known “misogyny,” which is actually a volatile mix of sexual attraction, love, hate, and alternating idealization an denigration of women, his idealization of America as a great good mother, his denigration of “shithole countries,” his hatred of poor immigrants, can all be traced back to his pathological relationship with his mother.
 His unconscious rage at her is as great a his public praise of her.
 And that rage is unconsciously displaced to all poor immigrants.

 This is the deeper reason for Trump’s self-destructive “craziness” in choosing to focus his nation’s attention on a caravan of poor brown Latin American immigrants rather than on the great state of the American economy.
 This was why his party lost its majority in the House of Representatives to the Democrats on November 6, and why Trump himself may eventually be impeached.
-Tragically, he is his own worst enemy.
+Tragically, like Hitler, he is a victim of his borderline personality disorder, and his own worst enemy.